Marine biology: Open ocean

 The open ocean is the area of deep sea beyond the continental shelves.

 The open ocean is relatively unproductive because of a lack of nutrients, yet because it is so vast, in total it produces the most primary productivity.
 The open ocean is separated into different zones, and the different zones each have different ecologies.
 Zones which vary according to their depth include the epipelagic, mesopelagic, bathypelagic, abyssopelagic, and hadopelagic zones.
-Zones which vary by the amount of light they receive include the photic and aphotic zones.
+Zones that vary by the amount of light they receive include the photic and aphotic zones.
 Much of the aphotic zone's energy is supplied by the open ocean in the form of detritus.

 Deep sea and trenches

 A deep-sea chimaera.
 Its snout is covered with tiny pores capable of detecting animals by perturbations in electric fields.

 The deepest recorded oceanic trench measured to date is the Mariana Trench, near the Philippines, in the Pacific Ocean at 10,924 m.
 At such depths, water pressure is extreme and there is no sunlight, but some life still exists.
-A white flatfish, a shrimp and a jellyfish were seen by the crew of the bathyscaphe Trieste when it dove to the bottom in 1960, which led to scientific debate surrounding the likelihood of bony fish surviving in such deep waters.
+A white flatfish, a shrimp, and a jellyfish were seen by the crew of the bathyscaphe Trieste when it dove to the bottom in 1960, which led to scientific debate surrounding the likelihood of bony fish surviving in such deep waters.
 General scientific consensus has discredited the possible viewing of a flatfish at such depths.

 In general, the deep sea is considered to start at the aphotic zone, the point where sunlight loses its power of transference through the water.
-Many life forms that live at these depths have the ability to create their own light known as bio-luminescence.
+Many life forms that live at these depths can create their own light known as bio-luminescence.
 Marine life also flourishes around seamounts that rise from the depths, where fish and other sea life congregate to spawn and feed.
 Hydrothermal vents along the mid-ocean ridge spreading centers act as oases, as do their opposites, cold seeps.
-Such places support unique biomes and many new microbes and other lifeforms have been discovered at these locations.
+Such places support unique biomes, and many new microbes and other lifeforms have been discovered at these locations.
 There is still much more to learn about the deeper parts of the ocean.